 A public poll allows people to vote for their favourite contestants, forming a top 15.

 Mrs World 2021 was Kate Schneider, Mrs Ireland World, who was crowned following the resignation of the original winner, Caroline Jurie, after a bizarre on-stage fracas at a beauty pageant in Sri Lanka.

-Jurie relinquished her title while defending her decision to remove the crown from the head of this year’s Mrs Sri Lanka titleholder, Pushpika De Silva, who she claimed was unqualified to take part in the April 4 contest because she was divorced.
+Jurie relinquished her title while defending her decision to remove the crown from the head of the Mrs Sri Lanka 2021 winner, Pushpika De Silva, who she claimed was unqualified to take part in the contest because she was divorced.

 Miss World was launched in 1951 by Eric Morley, who became known as "Mr World″ after he founded the famed beauty pageant.

 The competition was created in the UK and is the oldest-running international beauty pageant.
 Since his death in 2000, Morley's widow, Julia Morley, has co-chaired the event.

 To enter, contestants must be unmarried and childless, between the ages of 17 and 27 and be a resident of the country they represent.

 The title is currently held by Miss Jamaica World 2019, Toni-Ann Singh, whose reign as the longest titleholder in history was extended following the delay of the annual beauty pageant for the second year due to Covid-19.

 Poland's Karolina Bielawska took the title of Miss World 2021, with Shree Saini from the US as first runner-up and Olivia Yace from Cote d'Ivoire as second runner-up.